The hybrid workplace is not a science fiction idea, nor a far-fetched plan by some tech visionaries.

 Adapting these efforts to a hybrid environment is certainly not impossible, especially given the fact that many learning programs are conducted online anyway.
 For example, you can create online versions of the following:

-For more educational resources please visit our Hybrid Workplace blog section.
+For more educational resources please visit our Hybrid Work blog section.

 We pick the coolest and most useful blog posts, webinars, interviews, eBooks, company and industry news…